NunesClement/three-multiplayer-game-template-2026/readme.md

-## 🧩 Fully Functional 3D Multiplayer Game - host in on a VPS
+## 🧩 Fully Functional 3D Multiplayer Game Template with React/Three - ready to be hosted on VPS

 A **complete, production-ready game architecture** combining a modern frontend with a real-time backend.
 Built for performance, responsiveness, and smooth multiplayer interaction.